DevExpress/devextreme-react/README.md

 ### <a name="uncontrolled-mode"></a>Uncontrolled Mode ###

-Sometimes there is no need to handle all the component updates, thus DevExtreme components can manage their state internally.
-This helps you write less code and focus on your application business logic.
+Sometimes there is no need to handle all the component's updates, thus DevExtreme components can manage their state internally which reduces the amount of code required.

-Note that if you want to specify an initial value for an option in the uncontrolled mode, you should use appropriate property with the `default` prefix.
-In the example below the `currentView` option's initial value is defined using the `defaultCurrentView` property.
+Note that if you want to specify an initial value for an option in the uncontrolled mode, you should use an appropriate property with the `default` prefix.
+In the example below, the `currentView` option's initial value is defined using the `defaultCurrentView` property.

 ```jsx
 import React from 'react';